ItzMeAshwin/Audio_editor/README.md

 # AudioEditor Web App

 Welcome to AudioEditor, a web-based audio editing tool that allows you to easily and quickly edit your audio files directly in your web browser.
-Please note that this version is experimental and has limited functionality.
-The project is no longer actively maintained, and the repository is outdated, requiring major refactoring.
-However, contributions in the form of fixes or new features through pull requests are welcome.

 ## Project Information

-This project is no longer actively maintained by the original author.
-The repository is outdated, and substantial refactoring is needed for optimal performance.
-Despite this, users are encouraged to contribute by providing fixes or implementing new features through pull requests.
-Your contributions will be greatly appreciated.
+AudioEditor is a web-based audio editing tool that empowers users to effortlessly edit their audio files directly within their web browsers.
+With features such as waveform visualization, multitrack editing, and manipulable audio clips, this tool offers a user-friendly interface for tasks like cutting, copying, pasting, and deleting audio segments.
+Explore the world of online audio editing with AudioEditor, making the process easy and accessible for users of all levels.

 ## Features